z0rr0/luss/README.md

 **L**USS is a **U**RL **S**hortening **S**ervice.

-**IT IS NOT READY YET!**
+It is a tool to reduce URLs length.
+Short URL requests redirects a request to original one.

-Default functionality:
+Features:

-* use RESTFull requests/responses
+* can be easy distributed using common database
-* get a short link as a response to the HTTP POST request
+* can handle anonymous or authenticated requests

-Special:
+* can track redirection requests (using GeoIP info)

-* multi-handler, it returns many short links for many incoming ones.
+* supports callbacks after redirections
-* callbacks, each short link can have a callback method with custom parameters
+* supports TTL (time to live) for temporary links
-* link TTL (time to live), a short link can be temporary
+* support cache control
-* allow only authenticated clients
+* has RESTFull API: multi-items, users control

 ### API